 Our success depends on the expertise, efficacy and continued services of our executive officers.
-We have in the past, and may in the future, continue to experience changes in our executive management team resulting from the departure of executives or subsequent hiring of new executives, which may be disruptive to our business.
-For example, in March 2019, we hired a Chief Operating Officer, in April 2019, we hired a Chief Revenue Officer and a new Head of People, in January 2020, we hired a Chief Medical Officer, in July 2020, we hired a new Chief Financial Officer, and in November 2020, we hired a new Chief Technology Officer.
+We have in the past, and may in the future, experience changes in our executive management team resulting from the departure of executives or subsequent hiring of new executives, which may be disruptive to our business.
 Any changes in business strategies or leadership can create uncertainty, may negatively impact our ability to execute our business strategy quickly and effectively and may ultimately be unsuccessful.
 The impact of hiring new executives may not be immediately realized.
 We are also dependent on the continued service of our existing development and services personnel because of their familiarity with the inherent complexities of our systems and products.